 5. Why do you think the neem tree did not fall despite the strong wind?

-The roots of the neem tree are big, strong and deep which anchors the tree strongly.
-Hence, this is the reason why neem tree did not fall in spite of the strong wind.
+The roots of the neem tree are big, strong and deep, which anchors the tree strongly.
+Hence, this is the reason why the neem tree did not fall in spite of the strong wind.

 6. On putting water in the soil where the plants are growing, the dropping leaves become fresh again.
 How?

 The water from the soil is transported to the leaves and other parts by the roots.
-Due to this dropping leaves becomes fresh again.
+Due to this, dropping leaves become fresh again.